onetoneisme/blackjack/units_refactored/CF for operators/Intermediate/002_Using the UAAC client/02_What is the UAAC?.md

 #### More info

-If you want to go deep after the lessons, you can explore the [UAAC GitHub repository](https://github.com/cloudfoundry/cf-uaac), which contains lots of resources and information.
+If you want to go deep after the lessons, you can explore the <a href="https://github.com/cloudfoundry/cf-uaac" target="_blank">UAAC GitHub repository</a>, which contains lots of resources and information.